DimEvil/tutorial-qgis-maxent/README.md

 To prepare the datasets, we will also need **administrative boundary** data.
 We can use the administrative boundary vector data from the [Global Administrative Database](http://www.gadm.org/country).
 On GADM's Download page, select "Belgium" and "Shapefile" from the *Country* and *Format* drop-down menus, respectively, and click the
 [download](http://biogeo.ucdavis.edu/data/gadm2.8/shp/PHL_adm_shp.zip) link provided (~22 MB, ZIP file).
 For this exercise we will use this file [FlandersWGS84](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/shp/Belgium/Vlaanderen_WGS84-20180703T080424Z-001.zip)

 `Alternatively you can draw a polygon which you can use for creating the training area for niche modeling.
 Your training area shape should contain all the occurrences you need to use for your niche modelling.
-You need to save this polygon as a .shp file so you can clip the environmental raster data correct.`
+You need to save this polygon as a .shp file so you can clip the environmental raster data correctly.`